MicrosoftDocs/architecture-center/docs/solution-ideas/articles/environment-monitoring-and-supply-chain-optimization.md

 ## Related resources

 - [Azure Digital Twins - Supply Chain demo](https://github.com/Azure-Samples/IoTDemos/tree/master/ADT-SupplyChainDemo) uses Digital Twins to model a supply chain scenario.
-- [myDevices](https://mydevices.com/) provides LoRa connectivity and devices that enable solutions to be stood up quickly in locations where connectivity is a challenge and broad network coverage is needed.
+- [myDevices](https://mydevices.com/) provides LoRa connectivity and devices that enable solutions to be deployed quickly in locations where connectivity is a challenge and broad network coverage is needed.
 - [C.H.
 Robinson Navisphere](https://news.microsoft.com/2020/07/14/c-h-robinson-announces-alliance-with-microsoft-to-digitally-transform-the-supply-chain-of-the-future/) works with Microsoft Azure and Azure IoT to provide real-time visibility into the supply chain and for more predictability and proactive decision making.
 - [EPA AirNow API](https://docs.airnowapi.org/) provides access to real-time air quality and wildfire data from [AirNow](https://www.airnow.gov/), a service maintained by the US Environmental Protection Agency (EPA) and other federal, tribal, state, and local agencies.
 - [Condition monitoring for industrial IoT](./condition-monitoring.yml) is an example scenario demonstrating how end manufacturers can connect their assets to the cloud using OPC UA (Open Platform Communication Unified Architecture) and the Industrial Components.